 Belltown’s Community Ownership scheme includes:

+We can be flexible as to when and how the community receives this funding and can offer front loading for projects that have high initial investment needs.
 These funds will be made available for communities to invest in initiatives most needed by the community.
-We have already had many great suggestions on how Newlands Hill Wind Energy Hub can best support your community including the potential for discounts for energy costs for residents most impacted by the project.
-We are currently taking on board suggestions that we received during our consultations as we develop our plans.
+We have already had many great suggestions on how Newlands Hill Wind Energy Hub can best support your community and will continue to engage as we develop these plans further.

 Near to our Tirgwynt site in Powys, Wales the Carno Primary School faced closure due to the condition of temporary buildings they were using.
 Due to our flexible community benefit offering we were able to substitute some of the annual payments with a larger, upfront payment which enabled the construction of a new school building allowing the local school to continue to serve the community for future generations.